8 Best Renters Insurance Companies in California of 2026

 - Sewage and Drain Backup Coverage - This coverage helps you repair water damage from overflowing drains and sewers, broken sump pumps, and damage that results from water moving from the ground up.

-- Identity Theft Protection - This add-on protects renters in the event of identity fraud and pays for the cost of restoring their identity.
+- Identity Theft Protection - This add-on protects renters in the event of identity fraud and pays for restoring their identity.

 - Personal Property Replacement Coverage - This endorsement allows you to increase your policy limits for your personal belongings and ensure that they are covered under replacement cost, which will pay for property damage due to peril without depreciation.